 The first Sunday in April marks the celebration of the Shinto fertility festival, the Kanamara Matsuri or the “Festival of the Steel Phallus.”
 Known colloquially as the “Penis Festival”, these festivities celebrate just that: the power of the humble penis.
 And it is an event that is gaining increasing popularity, especially among foreign visitors, each year.

-The 2015 Penis Festival will take place on Sunday, 5 April.
+The next Penis Festival will take place on Sunday, 3 April 2016.

 So you’re probably wondering why the Japanese celebrate the “steel phallus.”
 Well, legend has it that sometime back in the Edo period (1603-1867), there was a sharp-toothed demon who fell in love with a beautiful woman.
 The woman, however, didn’t return the demon’s affection and decided to marry another man.
 Angering the demon, he inhabited the woman’s vagina before their wedding night and when they tried to consummate the marriage, the demon bit off the groom’s penis with his razor sharp teeth.